deepdad/SharedWorldModels/README.md

 sudo make install

 #### PyCharm
-For this, you need to get a professional PyCharm (with Trial license).

 #### Remote Desktop
+GCloud

 ### And
-To run with mujoco, run `python main_mjc.py`, add arguments To run with RLBench, run `python main_rlb.py`. add arguments To run with DeepMind Control, run `python main_dmc.py`. add arguments
+To run with RLBench, run `python main.py`. add arguments (many HP's in code).

 You can use tensorboard.
 Run `tensorboard --logdir=data`.